courtois-neuromod/controller/source/TEENSY.md

 # Programming the Teensy board

+Communication between the PCB and the computer is managed with code running on a Teensy board programmed to emulate a USB keyboard.
+The microcontroller continuously polls the state of the fiber optic receivers and sends `press/release` events when they are detected.
+Additionally, there is a trigger input used to synchronize task with scanner acquisition.

+To avoid multiple presses happening when the shutter crosses the detection threshold, there is some level of debouncing implemented.
+The state of all receivers is stored in an array as a single bit, then the status of that kay is only considered to change when all bits are identical and the resulting state is different from the previous one.

 The code running on the microcontroller was written with the Arduino IDE using the teensyduino add-on.

 ## Arduino